matrix-org/sytest/docker/README.md

     matrixdotorg/sytest-synapse:buster
 ```

+If the branch referred to by `SYTEST_BRANCH` does not exist, `develop` is used
+instead.

 If you would like to run tests with an existing checkout of Sytest, add a
 volume to the docker command mounting the checkout to the `/sytest` folder in
 the container: